Etejerina/a-walk-in-python/day_3.md

 >Note that over and over we have the same result, or the same set if you will.

-Let's ytry to add an immutable item to the set.
+Let's try to add an immutable item to the set.

 ```python
 a_set = {'Pearl jam', 'guitar', 10, True}